BrainVivoDev/OpenBrain/README.md

 ```

 3. (Optional) Download the OASIS image dataset dataset
-This step is optional (the OASIS dataset is required for the BrainTwins Embedding Explorer tool, although using a different image set is enabled, see *Using your own set of images* section below).
+This step is optional (the OASIS dataset is required for the BrainTwin™ Embedding Explorer tool, although using a different image set is enabled, see *Using your own set of images* section below).

     1. Download [OASIS](https://www.benedekkurdi.com/#oasis)